Pterseus/content/data/The_Pathway_of_Life/en.md

 #### 6

 We live in an age of philosophy, science and reason.
 It seems as though all sciences had combined to illumine our path in the maze of human life.
 Immense libraries are open to all: colleges, schools, universities give us an opportunity to make use of the wisdom of men accumulated in the course of thousands of years.
 It seems as though everything worked together to develop our mind and to strengthen our reason.
 Have we become better or wiser from it all?
 Do we know better what our duties are, and what is most important, wherein lies the blessedness of life?
 What have we acquired from all this futile knowledge, besides enmity, hatred, uncertainty and doubts?
 Every religious teaching and sect proves that it alone has found the truth.
 Every writer demonstrates that he alone knows wherein consists our happiness.
 One proves to us that there is no body.
 Another that there is no soul.
 A third one that there is no connection between body and soul.
 Again another that man is an animal.
 And still another that God is merely a mirror.

-Rousseau.
+_Rousseau_

 #### 7